plausible/docs/docs/ecommerce-revenue-tracking.md

 <img alt="Ecommerce revenue tracking goal" src={useBaseUrl('img/plausible-ecommerce-revenue-goal.png')} />

-:::note
-You can add more details to your revenue tracking by using custom properties.
-This lets you track order IDs, coupon codes, if customers are logged in and more.
-[Learn more](/custom-props/introduction.md).
+:::tip You can add more details to your revenue tracking by using custom properties This lets you track order IDs, coupon codes, if customers are logged in and more.
+[Learn more](/custom-props/introduction.md)
 :::

 ## Integrating with Shopify